top of page

 Healthy Urine According to Ayurveda

-There can be a good deal of variability in urine color, and not all of it is bad.
-However, unusual urine color can be a warning sign of imbalances or other medical problems.
+In Ayurvedic urine analysis (Mutra Pariksha), urine color, volume, and comfort during urination are important indicators of internal balance.
+There can be a good deal of variability in urine color, and not all of it signals a problem.
+However, unusual urine color may be an early warning sign of dosha imbalance, dehydration, toxin buildup (ama), or other medical concerns.

 Urine sample in a clear container with a red lid and a multicolored test strip against a plain white background.